Ralph Macchio: Personal life

 Macchio was introduced to his future wife, Phyllis Fierro, by his grandmother when he was 15.
 They got married on April 5, 1987, and have two children together: Julia (b.
 1992) and Daniel (b.
 1996).
 Fierro is a nurse practitioner.
 Julia appeared in seasons 4 and 5 of Cobra Kai, portraying her father's character's cousin named Vanessa LaRusso.

 Macchio is a fan of the New York Islanders hockey team and was featured as the team's celebrity captain in the 1991 Pro Set Platinum trading card series.
-A 2016 bobblehead promotion saw his likeness in the team's uniform donning the iconic 'crane kick' pose from The Karate Kid.
-On March 18, 2018 Macchio threw out the ceremonial first pitch at a New York Mets game with William Zabka serving as the catcher.
+A 2016 bobblehead promotion saw his likeness in the team's uniform performing the iconic 'crane kick' pose from The Karate Kid.
+On March 18, 2018, Macchio threw out the ceremonial first pitch at a New York Mets game with William Zabka serving as the catcher.

 Macchio earned his black belt in karate in April 2025, a little more than 40 years after portraying Daniel LaRusso in The Karate Kid.
 In 2023, Macchio said that before the filming, he was trained in the Okinawan Gōjū-ryū defensive style of karate used by Pat Morita's Mr. Miyagi character.
 In May 2025, Macchio and his Karate Kid: Legends co-star Jackie Chan were awarded an honorary black belt by the World Karate Federation during the film's New York premiere.
 Macchio still trains regularly as of 2025 and has credited the sport for helping him stay in shape.
-In 2022 Macchio was inducted into the Suffolk Sports Hall of Fame, and was honored as a special recognition inductee “for his contribution to martial arts and sporting culture in America and beyond.”
+In 2022, Macchio was inducted into the Suffolk Sports Hall of Fame, and was honored as a special recognition inductee "for his contribution to martial arts and sporting culture in America and beyond."

 Macchio is involved with multiple charities that support medical research and children's causes, such as the Cantor Fitzgerald Relief Fund and the Maurer Foundation.
-In 2016 he took part in a benefit featuring a screening of The Karate Kid to raise funds for a local wildlife rescue center, He is also a strong advocate of breast health education and prevention due to his wife having a breast cancer scare in the past.
+In 2016, he took part in a benefit featuring a screening of The Karate Kid to raise funds for a local wildlife rescue center.
+Macchio is also a strong advocate of breast health education and prevention due to his wife having a breast cancer scare in the past.